Multi-role support ship (Malaysia): HDL 13000 MRSS

 HDL 13000, unveiled by South Korean shipbuilder Hyundai Heavy Industries (HHI) at DSA 2022, is a multi-role support ship which has 160 meters of length overall, 25 meters of beam, and a displacement of 13,000 tons.
 It can carry more than 16 Main Battle Tanks and 6 Multirole Armored Vehicles.
-The aft portion of the Vehicle Deck also serves as a Well Deck.
-A sideport ramp and a stern gate provide access to the Vehicle Deck, and the ship has sufficient ballast tank capacity to sink/trim the vessel to flood the well deck to accommodate landing craft that can be used to transfer personnel, vehicles, and/or cargo to and from the shore.
+The aft portion of the vehicle deck also serves as a well deck.
+A sideport ramp and a stern gate provide access to the vehicle deck, and the ship has sufficient ballast tank capacity to sink/trim the vessel to flood the well deck to accommodate landing craft that can be used to transfer personnel, vehicles, and/or cargo to and from the shore.

+Improved San Giorgio

+In July 2025, in conjunction of Prime Minister Anwar visits in Italy, Italian firm, Fincantieri officially offered improved San Giorgio for the MRSS requirement.

+STM MRSS

+In LIMA 2025, Turkey company, STM unveiled its Multi Role Support Ship specifically tailored for the requirement of Malaysia MRSS program.